Planar Juggling of a Devil-Stick using Discrete VHCs: Introduction

-In this paper, we use the notion of discrete virtual holonomic constraints (DVHCs), introduced in \cite{khandelwal_discrete_2025}, to define the trajectory of the devil-stick at discrete instants directly in the inertial frame.
-Similar to VHCs \cite{maggiore_virtual_2013, mohammadi_dynamic_2018, shiriaev_constructive_2005, grizzle_asymptotically_2001}, DVHCs are geometric constraints on the generalized coordinates that avoid the need for tracking a time-varying reference trajectory.
+We use discrete virtual holonomic constraints (DVHCs), introduced in \cite{khandelwal_discrete_2025}, to define the trajectory of the devil-stick at discrete instants in the inertial frame.
+Similar to VHCs \cite{maggiore_virtual_2013, mohammadi_dynamic_2018, shiriaev_constructive_2005, grizzle_asymptotically_2001}, DVHCs are geometric constraints on the generalized coordinates that avoid the need for tracking a time-varying reference trajectory, making the approach robust to unmodeled losses.
 However, while VHCs are enforced using continuous feedback such that they are satisfied for all time, DVHCs are enforced using discrete feedback and are satisfied only at the instants when impulsive inputs are applied.
-The work in this paper extends the concept of DVHCs from \emph{rotations} to \emph{oscillations} of the passive coordinate for the dynamical system in \cite{khandelwal_discrete_2025}.
-Just like the zero dynamics induced by VHCs, the discrete zero dynamics (DZD) induced by DVHCs can be used to infer system stability.
-The DZD derived in this paper demonstrates that the dynamics of planar devil-stick juggling is far richer than that presented in \cite{kant_non-prehensile_2021}.
+The DVHC approach applies to a wide class of underactuated mechanical systems with actuation capabilities restricted to impulsive inputs.
+This paper extends the concept of DVHCs from \emph{rotations} to \emph{oscillations} of the passive coordinate for the dynamical system in \cite{khandelwal_discrete_2025}.
+Like the zero dynamics induced by VHCs, the discrete zero dynamics (DZD) induced by DVHCs can be used to infer nonlinear system stability.

-The main contributions of this work are highlighted below, particularly in comparison to \cite{kant_non-prehensile_2021}: \begin{itemize} \item The dynamics and trajectory design are performed in the inertial reference frame, eliminating the need for coordinate transformation prior to every control action. \item It is not assumed \emph{a priori} that the devil-stick is juggled between configurations that are symmetric in both position and velocity about the vertical axis. \item The system permits infinitely many 2-periodic orbits, \emph{i.e.}, juggling motions, which are not necessarily symmetric about the vertical axis. \item The symmetric juggling motion in \cite{kant_non-prehensile_2021} is shown to be a special case of the family of orbits generated by the DVHCs chosen in this paper. \end{itemize} The impulse controlled Poincar\'e map (ICPM) approach \cite{kant_orbital_2020}, which was used to stabilize the fixed point associated with planar symmetric juggling in the rotating reference frame in \cite{kant_juggling_2022} is adapted to stabilize any 2-periodic juggling motion.
+The main contributions of this work, in comparison to \cite{kant_non-prehensile_2021}, are highlighted below. \begin{itemize} \item The dynamics and trajectory design are performed in the inertial reference frame, eliminating the need for coordinate transformation prior to every control action. \item The DZD shows that the system permits infinitely many symmetric or asymmetric 2-periodic juggling motions, unlike \cite{kant_non-prehensile_2021, kant_juggling_2022}, which required juggling motions to be symmetric in both position and velocity about the vertical axis. \end{itemize} The impulse controlled Poincar\'e map (ICPM) approach \cite{kant_orbital_2020, kant_juggling_2022} is adapted to stabilize any 2-periodic juggling motion.